FrannDzs/TSUtil/README.md

 	but ALL newer Java versions should also work.

 # Installation:
-- create any directory as installation directory and unpack zip-file there
 - Change the access path in Dos.lnk (Run in) to the installation directory.

 # Usage: